hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 You will also be able to use `git` to commit your progress on the lab as you go.
 This is **important**: Use `git` to back up your work.
-Back up regularly by both committing and pushing your code as we describe below.
+Back up your work in progress regularly by both committing and PUSHing your latest code changes as we describe below.
-Course git repositories will be hosted as a repository in CSE's gitlab, that is visible only to you and the course staff.
+Course git repositories are hosted as a repository in CSE's gitlab that is visible only to you and the course staff.

 There are numerous guides on using git that are available.
 They range from being interactive to just text-based.